itmat/pade/doc/getting_started.rst

 Creating the schema
 ^^^^^^^^^^^^^^^^^^^

-The first step of any PaGE job is to run ``page setup`` on the input file, which will create a "schema" file that you will then edit to describe the grouping of columns in the input file.
-You run ``page setup`` and provide the input file on the command line, plus a ``--factor`` argument for each factor that you want to use to group the columns.
+The first step of any pade job is to run ``pade setup`` on the input file, which will create a "schema" file that you will then edit to describe the grouping of columns in the input file.
+You run ``pade setup`` and provide the input file on the command line, plus a ``--factor`` argument for each factor that you want to use to group the columns.
 For example, suppose say we are trying to find genes that